petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### Image

 The Image field defines a display page's `og:image` properties, which configures the image displayed for your content in rich previews.
-In addition to the basic image tag, DXP automatically adds many structured properties that determine how your selected image is displayed.
+In addition to the basic image tag, DXP automatically adds many structured properties that determine how your selected image appears.
 The Image field defines the following `<meta>` tags.

 ```html
 <meta property="og:image" content="http://example.com/ogp.jpg" />